jesperancinha/2Bornot2be/ocp11/ocp11-mastery-4/mastery-4-2/Readme.md

 2. Different ways to use `this`
 3. The body of `switch`
 4. The `java.desktop` module
-5. Hidding and shadowing instance members
+5. Hiding and shadowing instance members
 6. Bypassing overloading methods with different return types
 7. Immutability standards and using `LocalDate` and `LocalDateTime`
 8. Overwriting with `FileOutputStream`